mjr004/clean-code-java/README.md

   ❌ **Bad example**

-  This clase performs functions that are not part of its responsabilities.
+  This class performs functions that are not part of its responsabilities.
   ```java
   public class Person {